VectorBarks/smart-climate/README.md

 [![Home Assistant](https://img.shields.io/badge/Home%20Assistant-2024.1%2B-blue.svg)](https://www.home-assistant.io/)
 [![License](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](LICENSE)

+> ⚠️ **CRITICAL ISSUES IN v1.3.0**: Three critical bugs have been identified that can cause data loss and temperature instability.
+Please wait for v1.3.1 hotfix before production use.
+See [issues #34-36](https://github.com/VectorBarks/smart-climate/issues) for details.

 Transform any climate device with inaccurate sensors into an intelligent, ML-powered climate control system with predictive algorithms and adaptive learning.

 ## The Problem